juniorjunior/RPiPWM/README.md

 ## UDP Messages

-Each message consists of a two byte (16 bits) command followed by the appropriate data.
+Each message consists of a one byte (8 bits) command followed by the appropriate data.

 | Name | Value | Description |
 | :--- | ----: | :---------- |